TesDevelopment/TesDevelopment/README.md

 I mostly work in lua though I work in Java/C#/PHP Sometimes.
 Im a student interested in computer science.

-I know Java,Lua,PHP,MYSQL,C#, and Skript though I havent used Skript in years.
+I know JavaScript,Java,Lua,PHP,MYSQL,C#,GO, and Skript though I havent used Skript in years.

-Im currently learning JavaScript/EJS

-I spend most of my time either coding useless stuff,Xeron (My script hub),or chilling with freinds.
-Sometimes all of them at once.
+I spend most of my time either coding useless stuff or chilling with freinds.
+Sometimes both of them at once.

 Enjoy your browse through my github!